hollzzar/psychonomics-poster/README.md

 # psychonomics-poster
-Psychonomics 2019 conference poster using posterdown
+Psychonomics 2019 conference poster using `posterdown_html`

 I am presenting this poster at the 60th Annual Meeting of the Psychonomic Society in Montréal, Québec, Canada.
 This work will contribute to my Master's thesis on language processing and dialectal variation in syntax.